dixslyf/mnist-digits-nb-nn/report/report.typ

 assumes independence among input features~(pixels), which is typically not valid.
-Moreover, this method precludes the application of dimensionality reduction techniques like Principal Component Analysis~(PCA) that do not preserve binary input features.
+Moreover, this method precludes the application of dimensionality reduction techniques like principal component analysis~(PCA) that do not preserve binary input features.

 Instead, a Gaussian naive Bayes classifier was implemented with PCA as a preprocessing step.
 Gaussian naive Bayes classifiers assume the continuous input features are normally distributed.